fastoch/Networking/Cisco_Switch_config.md

 - Now, I can try pinging laptop 2 from laptop 1 and vice-versa
 - if pings get responses, it means that inter-VLAN routing works well between VLAN 10 and VLAN 20

-To apply and save the new config:
+To apply and save the new configuration:
-`wr mem`
+`copy running-config startup-config`
+or
+`write memory`

 ---